sebanalysis/sebanalysis.github.io/_posts/2022-07-01-the-beginning.md

 The key problems with most resources are:

 - Poor quality: [Spam writing](https://waylonwalker.com/archive/).
 Most resources are blogs which sacrifice quality for quantity.
 They are often wrong, written as if in the stream of consciousness of the author or they include [fatal errors](https://medium.com/@joseph.pyram/9-parts-of-a-url-that-you-should-know-89fea8e11713), like specifying the wrong port number.
-We must distinguish between high effort books, and low effort blog posts.
+We must distinguish between high effort books, and low effort blog post.
 - Jargon and Grammatical Ambiguity: most _"resources"_ are actually just a vehicle for the author to promote himself and his capabilities, rather than to help the reader.
 The audience in the author's eyes is a potential employer or customer, who is looking for red-flags or signs of intelligence and diligence.
 So they skip over the dirty layman's 'fundamentals' and focus some niche topic, using unexplained esoteric terms, that the person reading the article couldn't possibly know.
 They take shortcuts with their grammar, thinking that the concise-ness improves readability, but the resulting ambiguity, makes it unreadable to anyone who doesn't already understand it.
 The author's palpable indifference to these complexities is deliberate, and it is to demonstrate their skill and knowledge.
 - Excessive Granularity: Certain resources do try to put the reader first, by going in to details, but far too much.
 Rather than make generalisations, they describe edge cases, exceptions, rare syntax and generally bloat the text with confusion, which detracts from the thread.
 These explanations are equally unreadable on the first try.
 - Lack of specific examples: